klaviyo/SFCC_Klaviyo/test/README.md

         - [sinon.js](https://sinonjs.org/)
         - [dw-mock-api](https://github.com/SalesforceCommerceCloud/dw-api-mock)

+### Notes:
-*Playwright will output screenshots and videos to help debugging test failures*
+- Playwright will output screenshots and videos to help debugging test failures*

+- Debugging tests is made easy using the Playwright logger.
+Please refer to the `logger` block within the [Playwright Config](./playwright.config.js) and the [following documentation](https://playwright.dev/docs/api/class-logger) for more details

 ## Prerequisites